stefanGT44/Student-Web-Service/README.md

 * Preview of the class schedule for the courses he is teaching
 * Preview of all the classes grouped by courses he is teaching
 * Preview of all the students of a class he is teaching
-* Send emails to a specific group of students with or without attachments (only students that he is lecturing - by course or class) - Gmail API
+* Send emails to a specific group of students with or without attachments (only students attending his lectures - by course or class) - Gmail API

 Students:
 * Preview of the class schedule for courses he is attending